Itahar, Uttar Dinajpur: Education

 Dr. Meghnad Saha College was established in 2000 at Village: Ranipur, PO Tilna, PS Itahar.
 Affiliated to the University of Gour Banga, it offers honours courses in Bengali, English, sociology, history, political science, geography and mathematics and general courses in arts and science.

 Moulana Abul Kalam Azad B.Ed.
 College was established in 2005 at Village: Bagbari, PO Itahar.

 Itahar High School is a Bengali-medium coeducational higher secondary school in Itahar.
 Founded in 1935, it has arrangements for teaching from class VI to XII.
 It has 25 computers, a library and a play ground.

 Itahar Girls High School is a Bengali-medium girls only higher secondary school.
-Founded in 1973, it has arrangements for teaching from class VI to XII, It has 4 computers and a library.
+Founded in 1973, it has arrangements for teaching from class V to XII, It has 14 computers and a library.

 Kapasia A.M High School is a Bengali-medium coeducational higher secondary school.
 Vill & P.O-Kapasia, P.S-Itahar, Dist-Uttar Dinajpur.
 Founded in 1947, it has arrangements for teaching from class V to XII.
+It has a computer lab, a library and a big play ground.

-It has a computer lab,a library and a big play ground.
+CHURAMAN P.C HIGH SCHOOL is a Bengali-medium coeducational higher secondary school.
+Vill & P.O-Churaman, P.S-Itahar, Dist-Uttar Dinajpur.
+Founded in 1864.
+This is the oldest school in the district, it has arrangements for teaching from class V to XII.
+It has a computer lab, a library and a big play ground.